 # 5 - Green Meadows Crochet Scarf Pattern

 I love how this scarf reminds me of so many beautiful things all at once.
 Wrap it around, and you could be thinking of the countryside while you cross the very-busy street on your way to work.
 The Granny Stitch-like pattern with the ocean-colored ombre yarn will also have you reminiscing your last time on the beach.
 Also, the lacy texture makes it perfect for the transition-time season, so this could be your go-to piece to welcome spring.
 Pattern from Just Be Crafty

 Looking for the perfect scarf to pair up with your caramel tote bag and/or boots?
 This is the one!
 It’s chic.
 It’s trendy.
 It’s screaming “try me”!
 It’s a double crochet scarf, full of texture and simple to create.
 It will definitely keep you warm and looking your best, so get your hands on some caramel-colored honey acrylic yarn.
+This is a great beginner project.
 Pattern from Delia Creates

 # 7 - Chunky Infinity Scarf

 Perfect for an effortlessly chic look, this gorgeous scarf is made with the detailed Catherine Wheel Stitch.
-The Catherine Wheel stitch gives the cozy result that you will need on the colder days.
-Once you’re done making the scarf, you’ll need to slip stitch its two ends into a circle and weave in the loose bits, and you’re good to go out and get some well-deserved praise.
+The Catherine Wheel stitch gives the cozy result that you will need on colder winter months.
+Once you’re done making the scarf, you’ll need to slip-stitch its two ends into a circle and weave in the loose bits, and you’re good to go out and get some well-deserved praise.
 Pattern from Hopeful Honey